-The Spirit of Steve Jobs Continues But Is The New Apple A Pearl?
-Apple Engineers Are Losing Interest in iPhones
+The Spirit Of Steve Jobs Continues But Is The New Apple A Pearl?
+Apple Engineers Are Losing Interest In iPhones

 The iPhone has dominated Apple technology since Steve Jobs death.
 Various upgrades to Steve Jobs’ iPhone and iPad innovations have not been the product of group thought, but rather solitary workers, busy with different aspects of the project, feeding their results into a central management.

-iPhones though, have gotten boring according to Steve Jobs’ proteges.
+iPhones, though, have gotten boring, according to Steve Jobs’ proteges.
 Scores of top Apple engineers grew tired of secrecy and a lack of team efforts.
 Apple kept secrets even among their own staff. iPhone engineers, though working on related iPhone projects, could not exchange ideas or even discuss their own projects with one another.
 This led to discontent.

-Seven-year Apple iPhone veteran Rishabh Bhargava. who used to work on various iPhone projects but left Apple Corporation for Pearl, explained his dissatisfaction with the iPhone makers to The New York Times.
+Seven-year Apple iPhone veteran Rishabh Bhargava, who used to work on various iPhone projects but left Apple Corporation for Pearl, explained his dissatisfaction with the iPhone makers to the New York Times.

 “At Apple, there are a few people in the company that decide what needs to be done, and everyone else is executing.
 Rarely do you get the chance to be the people that decide the problems that need to be solved.”

-Apple is losing talent to a new company called Pearl who work with technological upgrades for cars.
-More than 50 former iPhone, iPad and iPod engineers now work for the 80 employee Pearl company.
+Apple is losing talent to a new company called Pearl, who work with technological upgrades for cars.
+More than 50 former iPhone, iPad and iPod engineers now work for the 80-employee Pearl company.

 Former Apple engineer Bryson Gardner, who spent seven years developing iPod and iPhone, explains what he likes about Pearl.